-Not only is this an ancient site, it is on the East/West watershed divide: to the west, rivers and streams flow to the Irish Sea, to the east, they flow to the North Sea.
-Another interesting note is that we are just yards from leaving Cumbria and entering Yorkshire Dales National Park.
+Not only is this an ancient site, it is on the east/west watershed divide: to the west, rivers and streams flow to the Irish Sea, to the east, they flow to the North Sea.
+Another interesting note is that we were just yards from leaving Cumbria and entering Yorkshire Dales National Park.

-We were fortunate to walk across Hartley Fell in dry weather, since it is notorious for very boggy terrain where hikers have been known to sink up to their hips in mud!
+We were fortunate to walk across Hartley Fell in dry weather, since it is notorious for very boggy terrain where hikers had been known to sink up to their hips in mud!

 We descended into a lovely, green valley crossing over streams and passing by grouse butts (blinds for bird hunting).
 A sign offering tea and scones at Ravenseat Farm attracted us as if it were a magnet.